steelsofliquid/NanamiOS/README.md

 * _That won't do anything, as a keyboard driver isn't present.
 You need to press the power button (no need to hold it)._

+__I'm getting this weird black screen with a bunch of gray and white text and pink lines.
+What do I do?__

+* _Immediately.
+Press.
+The.
+Power.
+Button.
+I don't know what happens if you keep the screen going for longer periods of time.
+You probably experienced an interrupt, and that is worst-case scenario._

+__What will happen to Steel OS?__

+* _I'll likely keep it around, but use the interface in its current form as that of NanamiOS, and make drastic changes to Steel OS' interface.
+In fact, I've already started to make said changes in Steel OS 4 Build 3011..._